• Skip to main content

 • Line a tray with baking paper.

-• Place the Oreo cookies into a food processor and blend until the cookies are fine crumbs.
+• Place the Oreo cookies into a food processor and blend until the cookies are like fine crumbs.
 If you don't have a food processor, place the cookies in a bag or large bowl and crush them with a rolling pin.

-• Using a fork, dip the oreo balls in the melted chocolate and allow any excess chocolate to drip back into the bowl.
-Gently place the balls on the lined baking tray.
+• Gently place the balls on the lined baking tray.
 Decorate with additional crushed Oreos and/or a drizzle of melted chocolate and place into the fridge for at least 2 hours to fully set.

 Video